esmarte1/Azure--Threat-Hunt-Report-PHTG-Compromise/README.md

 | order by TimeGenerated asc
 ```
 ![Full Rename Chain](Full%20Rename%20Chain%20for%20Payload%20(SHA256%20Pivot).png)
+>*Chronological sequence of FileRenamed events, tracking the payload from its double-extension state to its final executable form, PHTG.exe.*
 **KQL Query: Retrieve Defender Detection Details and Operating Mode**
 ```kusto
 DeviceEvents